 Read your policy’s terms and conditions carefully to work out which one applies to you.

 When you apply for your policy, you decide how much you want your excess to be.
-Excesses range from nil, meaning the insurer meets 100% of your medical costs, to up to £5,000 depending on the treatment you need and your provider.
+Excesses range from nil, meaning the insurer meets 100% of your medical costs, up to £5,000 depending on the treatment you need and your provider.

 A £0 excess is the most expensive option in terms of Heath Insurance premiums, as you won’t be contributing anything towards your private medical care.